rygz146/spine-1/readme.md

 This is my escape and has only one intent:

     Be as framework-less as possible.

-A short escape if there ever was one.
-Shy of 2 months later there are 7 dependencies and this is without the aid of any "modern" dependency management tool.
-It is a slippery slope, glazed with the blood of good intention.

-And a couple of weeks later we have Maven ..
-Slippery slope, indeed.

 These are the spoils of war: